Trainees in the TL1 Postdoctoral Training Program participate in one of the following four focus areas:

 Dissemination and implementation (D&I) research is the scientific study of methods to promote the uptake of proven clinical treatments, programs, and policies into routine use in new settings.
 It seeks to understand the process of factors that are associated with successful integration of evidence-based interventions within a particular setting.
 Closing the gap between discovery and practice is both a challenge and a necessity if we are to ensure all populations benefit from the nation’s investments in scientific discovery.
-Applicants are required to contact Dr. Elvin H. Geng MD, MPH, and review their project prior to submitting their application.
+Applicants are required to contact Dr. Allison King, and review their project prior to submitting their application.
 Trainees will have the opportunity to work with world leaders in D&I research and will have the opportunity to participate in targeted externship experiences.

 Postdoctoral Program for MD or MD/PhD Clinical Fellows

 This is a two-year program for MD Clinical Fellows from WashU, the University of Missouri, or Saint Louis University who are interested in learning about the translation of biomedical and clinical research into improved patient care.
 MD Clinical Fellows who are interested in identifying novel opportunities for entrepreneurial activities, technology transfer, and commercialization of intellectual property are also welcomed to apply.

 Applicants must meet the following requirements:

 - Have a doctoral degree and be a Clinical Fellow with an interest in biomedical human research